-If you’ve ever had an oatmeal cream pie, it’s likely that it came out of a plastic bag from the grocery store or a gas station quick mart.
-The Little Debbie’s version of this treat is a childhood classic.
+If you’ve ever had an oatmeal cream pie, it’s likely that it came out of a plastic bag from the grocery store or a gas station market.
+The Little Debbie’s oatmeal cream pie is a childhood classic.

-In my recipe, I preserve the spirit of the dessert but upgrade it with better ingredients.
+In my homemade version, I preserve the spirit of the plastic-wrapped oatmeal cream pie but upgrade it with better ingredients.

 The Oatmeal Cookies